-Forced labour is also a concern, in particular in relation to human trafficking.
-In higher-income ESA countries, while the risk of forced labour in general is fairly low, there have been reported of forced labour among migrant workers, such as domestic workers and in fishing, farming and construction.
-In low income countries, the risk of forced labour is higher.
-In Zimbabwe's mining sector, for example, there is evidence of forced labour by armed forces and violent reactions to workers' protests by soldiers and the police31.
+Forced labour is also a concern, in particular concerning human trafficking, especially in low-income countries.
+In Zimbabwe's mining sector, for example, there is evidence of forced labour by armed forces and violent reactions to workers' protests by soldiers and the police.
+Some policy actions have been taken, for example, the set-up of a National Monitoring Committee in relation to forced labour and human trafficking.